-Note: It is usually most effective to brush the surface when it is dry.
+Note: It is recommended to brush the surface when it is dry for better results.

 Irrigation and Waterfall

 While it may seem counterintuitive, watering a synthetic field can benefit its performance, especially during hot weather.
 Football turf can become uncomfortably hot for players, increasing the risk of friction burns.
 Watering the surface has several advantages: it lubricates and cools the surface and stabilizes the infill, reducing migration.